R4posaG/Push_Swap/README.md

 ---

 #### ajoao
-- Operations and Algorithms.
+- Operations
+- Algorithms

 #### hjacinto
+- Parsing
-- Parsing, Operations and Algorithms.
+- Operations
+- Algorithms
+- Readme

 ---

 ### Parsing

-This program only accepts valid positive integers as an argument.
+This program only accepts valid positive integers.
+The program can receive a flag `--bench` which displays the benchmark.
+And a couple other strategy flags: `--simple`, `--medium`, `--complex` and `--adaptive` wich select the strategy used for sorting.

 ---